RasaHQ/rasa-demo/data/nlu/nlu.md

 - Are you a chat bot?
 - Are you the bot?
 - Hi there, are you the bot?
-- So I'm here Today to ask one very simple question, what are you ?
 - are you a BOT
 - are you a Skynet ?
 - are you a bot